Yi Peng festival: Tang Tham Luang

 People also visit monasteries to make merit, attend the recitation of the Tang Tham Luang (ตั้งธัมม์หลวง) or Thet Mahachat (เทศน์มหาชาติ; the "Great Sermon" recounting the Vessantara Jātaka), which was the heart of the Yi Peng festival in the past.
 The sermon was divided into several days: on the first day, monks preached the Tham Wat sermons; on the second day, the Katha Phan (the “Thousand Verses”).
 Before beginning the Maha Chat Sermon, various other sermons would be delivered.
 On the final day, the preaching included the Malai Ton, Malai Plai, and Anisong Maha Chat scriptures.

 At dawn the next morning, the recitation of the Maha Chat would begin with the Thotsaphon Khandha (The Ten Boons Chapter) and continue through all thirteen chapters of the Vessantara Jātaka, usually finishing in the evening around seven o’clock.
 Afterwards, there would be additional recitations such as the Buddhabhiseka Pathamasambodhi sermon, the Chet Tamnan Yot, the Dhammacakkappavattana Sutta, and the Buddhabhiseka blessing chant.
 Today, the entire Maha Chat sermon is often completed within a single day.

-Mural depicts Prince Vessantara goes into exile into the Himavanta forest.
+A mural depicting Prince Vessantara going into exile into the Himavanta forest.